dleonsilva7226/Scout/README.md

 > Best day to apply: Tuesday
 > Add Kubernetes cert (in 67% of rejections)
 ```

+## Google Sheets Integration

+Scout automatically logs extracted job information to your Google Sheets tracker.

+**Setup:**
+1. Run `python scripts/sheets_oauth_bootstrap.py` to authenticate with Google Sheets
+2. Configure your spreadsheet ID in `.env` (or use the default)

+**Usage:**
+- `python test_sheets_e2e.py [job_url]` - Full pipeline: fetch → extract → log to sheets
+- Jobs are automatically logged with today's date and "to_apply" status

 ## How It Works
 ```mermaid